310mc/https-310mc.github.io-tl/source/_posts/sub_story/melancholic_club_activities.md

 {% bubble Hajime %}
 Oh, I see~ Personally, I joined the Tea Club because I always liked tea.

-I’m always feeling excited all day whenever it’s time for the club to get together~♪
+I always feel excited all day whenever it’s time for the club to get together~♪

 Our club president is very kind, and he’s always teaching me how to properly brew tea.
 He even brings over such delicious sweets…